We want to create a world that’s better off because we’re in it. Here’s a look at what we’re doing and where we’re headed.

 At our Eugene facility, our number one goal is maximizing efficiency when it comes to our waste, energy, and water usage.
 The facility is the first LEED-certified tea plant in North America, which means that it was designed and built with key sustainability metrics in mind.

-All of our teas are packed into natural fiber, plastic-free tea bags and then shipped to you in cartons made from 85% post-consumer waste.
+All of our teas are packed into natural fiber, plastic-free tea bags and then shipped to you in cartons made from 100% recycled paperboard.
 We encourage you to compost your tea bags and recycle your tea cartons!

 As a member of the Ethical Tea Partnership (ETP), we partner with other industry leaders, NGOs and governments to improve the lives of tea workers and farmers around the world.
 Alongside our fellow members, we work with the ETP to develop long-term aid programs with tea communities – tackling a range of complex issues from public health to environmental sustainability.